-Inspired by Mexico’s Mayan culture, Madame Latham’s Mexique Hermès carre beautifully incorporates sculpture and jewelry of this ancient civilization, creating a dramatic and memorable composition.
+Inspired by Mexico’s Aztec culture, Madame Latham’s Mexique Hermès carre beautifully incorporates sculpture and jewelry of this ancient Mesoamerican civilization, creating a dramatic and memorable composition.

 The Aztecs, who according to historians most likely originated as a nomadic tribe in northern Mexico, arrived in Mesoamerica around the beginning of the 13th century.
 Together with sophisticated farming and irrigation methods and a strong military tradition, their society quickly transformed first into flourishing city-states then into a powerful empire.
 By the early sixteenth century the Aztec empire reached its pinnacle and this highly structured society with a strict caste system was flourishing socially, intellectually and artistically.